Self-similarity in a General Aggregation-Fragmentation Problem ; Application to Fitness Analysis: Further Results

 \subsection{Generalized case}

-In this section, we completely free ourselves of Assumption~\eqref{as:taunu:betagamma:L} and give some results about the asymptotic behavior of the first eigenvalues for general coefficients.
-The technics used are completely different than the self-similar ones.
-But the results still give comparisons between $\lb_\al$ and $\beta(x),$ and between $\Lb_\af$ and $\f{\tau(x)}{x}.$
+In this section, we discard Assumption~\eqref{as:taunu:betagamma:L} and give some results regarding the asymptotic behavior of the first eigenvalues for general coefficients.
+The techniques used are completely different to the self-similar ones, but the results still provide comparisons between $\lb_\al$ and $\beta(x),$ and between $\Lb_\af$ and $\f{\tau(x)}{x}.$

 \begin{theorem} \begin{enumerate}